ForceGT/Tata-Sky-IPTV/README.md

 # Playing in Android
 + You can use Kodi to play the m3u file(WIP)
-+ You can play individual channel using [Exostreamer](https://play.google.com/store/apps/details?id=com.mtdeer.exostreamr) Playing individual link :
++ You can play individual channel using [Exostreamer](https://play.google.com/store/apps/details?id=com.mtdeer.exostreamr) See the below section on `Getting hold of individual channels` to know how to get the link to play a specific channel as you cannot play the entire playlist
-Just open the m3u file generated above in any text editor of your choice and search for your channel.
-Once you found it, get the channel url(the one that ends with `.mpd` and starts with `http`) and your license url(The license url is the value of the key ```#KODIPROP:inputstream.adaptive.license_key=``` paramater)
-Paste the channelurl(mentioned above) in the text field and click on the `DRM` button to enter your license url and then click on play.
-The app automatically remembers this next time if you use it
++ Paste the channel url first and then click on the DRM button to enter the license url and then click on play

 # Playing in a browser (tried with Chrome)

 + I personally use [Native MPEG-Dash + HLS Playback](https://chrome.google.com/webstore/detail/native-mpeg-dash-%20-hls-pl/cjfbmleiaobegagekpmlhmaadepdeedn) which doesn't suppport playlists yet

-To play a single link/ particular channel
+See the below section on `Getting hold of individual channels` to know how to get the link to play a specific channel as you cannot play the entire playlist
-+ Open the generated m3u file, and look for the channel you want to play.
-Get the channel url (ends with ```.mpd```) and paste it in the browser
++  Get the channel url (ends with ```.mpd```) and paste it in the browser
 + The extension automatically asks for the license url.
-You should then look for the license url.
-The license url is the value of the key ```#KODIPROP:inputstream.adaptive.license_key=``` paramater.
-Copy the entire url and paste it in the browser
+You should then input the  license url.
-**NOTE:** The ls_session should be copied carefully otherwise the license is not granted

 # Good points to know

++ You must have basic knowledge of how to run scripts using python
++ You **CANNOT** have the channels, which you have not subscribed in the generated playlist
-+ The generated m3u file **has to be updated daily**.If you generated it at 11:00pm today it will expire by 11:00pm tomorrow.**You don't need to relogin**, just generate the playlist again using command number 3 in the script.
++ The generated m3u file **has to be updated daily**.
+  If you generated it at 11:00pm today it will expire by 11:00pm tomorrow.
+  **You don't need to relogin**, just generate the playlist again using command number 3 in the script.

-+   If it fails to get jwt for a specific channelId then you must do it manually.
-Note down the channelId and then use the ```jwttoken.py``` to generate token for that file and manually edit the m3u file using any text editor
-**How to edit**:
-First run the ```jwttoken.py``` python file using ```python jwttoken.py``` Enter the channelId for which you need a token
-The Token you obtain after running the `above file will be printed in the console.
-Copy this token and open the m3u file and edit the value ```inputstream.adapative.license_url=https://tatasky.irdetto.*****``` and append to it ```ls_session```.If your url is ```https://tatasky.****``` then after appending the ```ls_session```, it should now be ```https://tatasky.irdetto.com/****ContentId=4999999&ls_session=Your_Token_Here```

-+ You don't need to have a Tata Sky dish, you just need to have a working subscriber id / registered no and/or otp/password (Total 4 ways of logging in using the script) and **you should have the channel you want to watch subscribed** for the above script to work
-+ You need to have basic python knowledge for this
+# Getting hold of individual channels
+- Just open the m3u file generated above in any text editor of your choice and search for your channel using the search functionality of your editor
+- The channel url is the one that starts with `https`and ends with ```.mpd```
+- The license url following the `#KODIPROP:inputstream.adaptive.license_key=` field
+- The license url and the channel url are the only two fields needed to play the channel

 # How it works (For the geeks only)